MorganKryze/ConsoleAppVisuals/docs/introduction/new_elements.md

 - Discover `ScrollingMenu` element

 > [!TIP]
-> Do not forget to give a look at the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs).
-It is a good way to understand how to use the library.
+> Do not forget to give a look at the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs) if you go into any trouble.

 ## Setup